 What Matters Most?

 Before beginning your search, ask yourself what type of accommodations you want and what your budget will permit.
 Does location trump price, or are you limited to hotels under $150 a night?
-Do you need a hotel with a pool for the kids, or would you rather stay at a small property with lots of local charm?
+Do you need a hotel with a spa and fitness center, or would you rather stay at a small property with lots of local charm?

 Once you've decided on your top priority, then you can make a more targeted search.
 Following are the most common determining factors in choosing a hotel, as well as tips for finding properties that suit each particular need.

 Price: Nearly every major booking engine gives you the option to sort your results by price.
-Don't limit yourself to the big three (Expedia, Travelocity and Orbitz) -- you should also pay a visit to aggregator sites like Kayak and Sidestep, and lodging sites like Hotels.com and PlacestoStay.com.
+Don't limit yourself to the big three (Expedia, Travelocity and Orbitz) -- you should also pay a visit to other sites like Kayak.com, Booking.com and Hotels.com.
 And don't forget to check our very own discount hotel deals!

 Tip: Use the booking engines to see what's available and test rates at the properties you're interested in, and then go straight to the hotel's Web site to book directly -- most hotels guarantee you the lowest rate when you book on their site, and will match a lower price you find elsewhere.

 If price is your only concern, you may want to try bidding on Priceline.com, where you won't see the name of your hotel (only the star rating) until you've actually booked it.
-Learn more about landing a cheap deal in Get the Best Hotel Rate.
+Another useful site to try is Tingo.com, which will automatically rebook you and refund your money if the rate at your hotel drops after you've booked.
+(To learn more about Tingo, see Want a Hotel Refund?
+Yes.
+Please.)

 Location: All the major booking sites allow you to view search results on a map so you can see which ones are right on the beach or in the neighborhoods you prefer.
-Many, including Expedia and Hotels.com, also have the extra capability of searching for and mapping a hotel in relation to a particular point of interest, such as Times Square or the San Diego Zoo.
-Good old-fashioned guidebooks are another good source for finding hotels in a certain location, as hotels are often listed by neighborhood and plotted on a city map.
+Most also have the extra capability of searching for and mapping a hotel in relation to a particular point of interest, such as Times Square or the San Diego Zoo.
+Good old-fashioned guidebooks are another useful source for finding hotels in a certain location, as hotels are often listed by neighborhood and plotted on a city map.

 Amenities: Most of the major hotel booking engines allow you to specify certain amenities when you're searching, such as a fitness center, swimming pool or restaurant.
 Travelocity makes the process easier by allowing you to compare up to four hotels side by side so you can easily weigh such factors as star ratings, amenities, rates and room types.

-Luxury: Looking to go luxe?
-You'll find the creme de la creme in groups like the Leading Hotels of the World, the Five Star Alliance and Boutique Hotels & Resorts International.
+Luxury: If you're looking for a truly upscale and distinctive place to stay, you'll find the creme de la creme in groups like the Leading Hotels of the World, the Five Star Alliance and Boutique Hotels & Resorts International.

 Eco-Friendliness: Travelers who are looking to minimize their environmental impact can search for green hotels through a number of organizations, including Green Globe and the Green Hotels Association.
 You can find a comprehensive list in our Go Green Travel Center.